MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## August

+### 7 - Nonogram Validator
+Given an array of clue numbers and an array of cells, determine whether the cells satisfy the nonogram clue.

+The clue is an array of numbers representing the lengths of consecutive filled cells, in order.
+For example, a clue of [3, 2] means there should be 3 consecutive filled cells followed by 2 consecutive filled cells, separated by at least one empty cell.
+The row is an array of 1s (filled) and 0s (empty).

 ### 6 - Spoken Time
 Given the angles for the hour and minute hands of an analog clock in degrees (clockwise from 12), return the time in spoken English.